Programs

 UC Davis - Beta Lab Links

-A maker program for high school students in Met Sacramento High School with undergraduates from UC Davis.
+A maker program for students at Leataata Floyd Elementary School with undergraduates from UC Davis.
 Participants in the Beta Lab investigate the nature of learning that occurs during extended, youth-driven maker projects, and design learning environments and tools to support learning through making.
 A mobile maker studio expands access to underrepresented and underserved student populations.
 PI: Associate Professor Lee Martin (School of Education)

 UC Irvine - Certificate in After School Education & Summer Education (CASE)